This story has been updated with recent statistics.

 Before COVID hit, Army child development centers had a capacity of 19,557 children, which fell short of the needs of Army families.
 Recognizing that shortage of child care spaces, Army officials established a facilities investment plan, Gabram said.
 The 10-year strategy involves 21 funded projects that will provide an additional 4,300 child care spaces.

 A new requirement gives military families priority in child development centers, which, in effect, adds more spaces.
 Since Sept.
-1, when the DoD requirement took effect, Army installation CDC officials have given 655 supplanting notices to lower priority families, giving them 45 days notice that their space is needed for a higher priority family.
-Out of the 655 who have been supplanted, 545 have been civilian families and 110 have been active-duty families who were supplanted by a higher-priority military family, Gabram said.
+1, when the DoD requirement took effect, Army installation CDC officials have given 516 supplanting notices to lower priority families, giving them 45 days notice that their space is needed for a higher priority family.
+Out of the 470 who have been actually supplanted as of Jan.
+11, 433 were civilian families and 37 active-duty families have been supplanted by a higher-priority family, Gabram said.
+Officials have done a review of the supplanting data, garrison by garrison.

 Senior division commanders and garrison commanders have the authority to grant exceptions to policy, depending on the situation.

 Individual CDC capacity is affected by the installation’s health protection condition.
-With COVID, the current attendance is 9,889, or 51 percent of capacity.
-With COVID-induced requirements, there are fewer children allowed in a room.
+As of Jan.
+11, there were 137 out of 171 Army child development centers open, based on local health protection conditions.
+With COVID-induced requirements, there are also fewer children allowed in a room.
 In some cases, parents have chosen not to put their children in child care during COVID for a variety of reasons, Gabram said.

 “You can’t social distance children,” Gabram said.
 The lowest capacity the CDCs went to was 25 percent, in March and April, but they didn’t close, because of mission requirements, he said.